adrianoneres/shared-consumers/README.md

 ## AMQ shared consumers listening from different threads in the same topic

-This is a small sample of how to consume, from different threads, using QPID from a multicast address on Red AMQ 7 broker.
+This is a small sample of how to consume, using QPID, from different threads in a multicast address on a Red AMQ 7 broker.
 Use it as reference for your own implementation.

 ### Configuration